6 Best Areas to Stay in Florence, Italy

 • The areas near the train station may seem shady and are best avoided at night

-Best places to stay in Santa Maria Novella
+Best hotels in Santa Maria Novella

-3. San Lorenzo and San Marco – Best areas to stay in Florence for budget travelers
+3. San Lorenzo and San Marco

 Located north of Duomo, San Lorenzo and San Marco are neighborhoods stuffed with historic palazzis, museums, and churches.
 You will find many budget accommodations in these areas, making it one of the best areas to stay in Florence.